 Partners: Al-Sabeen Hospital for Maternity and Children & Al-Thawra General Modern Teaching Hospital, Sana’a, Yemen, and Liverpool School of Tropical Medicine, UK

-Previous work by ReBUILD identified a range of coping mechanisms and adaptations used by health workers in conflict-affected settings to enable them to continue to provide life-saving services during different types of shocks.
-This new study will explore the lived experiences, coping mechanisms and resilience capacities of health workers and allied health professionals who are at the frontline of the response during conflict – the staff in Yemen’s emergency departments in Sana’a City in Yemen.
-These workers are the first to receive injured and sick community members, and are working under extreme pressure.
-Through participatory action research, the research partners will map the resilience capacities of all of these cadres of health workers and co-develop low-cost interventions that can help health workers respond to shocks.
-Outputs will support routine and emergency planning in Yemeni hospitals, and inform approaches both in Yemen and in other conflict-affected settings.
+identified a range of coping mechanisms and adaptations used by health workers in conflict-affected settings to enable them to continue to provide life-saving services during different types of shocks.
+This new qualitative study will explore the lived experiences, coping mechanisms and resilience capacities of health workers and allied health professionals who are at the frontline of the response during conflict – the staff in Yemen’s emergency departments in Sana’a City in Yemen.
+The study draws on empirical data from in-depth interviews, focus group discussions and participatory workshops with different cadres of health workers based in the emergency departments of two public hospitals in Sana’a City, Yemen.

 Professor Al-Sonboli has spoken at ReBUILD for Resilience events: